sjparsons/challenge-framework/ESPRIMA-ACORN.md

 Ultimately, on performance the two are quite closely matched, but Esprima seems to have a bigger development community behind it and seems to have better documentation and therefore I decided to use it.

-## Esprima 2.7.2 (as of writing)
+## Esprima 2.7.2

 * Github stars: 3053 (12 April 2016)
-* open issues: 17 (12 April 2016)
+* Open issues: 17 (12 April 2016)
-* open pull requests: 0
+* Open pull requests: 0
-* closed pull requests: 548
+* Closed pull requests: 548
-* Part of the jquery project
+* Part of the jQuery project
 * Supports IE8+ and other browsers plus other environments
 * Claims to be high performance
-* [compares favorably](http://esprima.org/test/compare.html)with, but not faster than acorn
 * Documentation is fairly clean and straight forward.
-* Uses a standardized ESTree syntax tree format
+* Uses ESTree syntax tree format
-* has good test coverage (according to docs)
+* Has good test coverage (according to docs)
+* Supports necessary browsers

 ## Acorn 3.0.4

 * Github stars: 1560 (12 April 2016)
 * Open issues: 8
-* Open PR's: 1
+* Open pull requests: 1
-* Closed PR's: 153
+* Closed pull requests: 153
-* sparse webpage and documentation
+* Sparse webpage and documentation
-* returns same ESTree syntax as esprima
+* Returns same ESTree syntax as Esprima
-* supports browsers > IE5 and other major browsers
+* Supports browsers > IE5 and other major browsers

 ---